-Our highly experienced design registration team are based in both Sydney and Melbourne, and can help you with the following services:
+Our highly experienced design registration team are based in both Sydney and Melbourne, and can help you with filing, registration, examination and foreign protection services

 This is the first step in the application procedure.
 Securing the earliest possible filing date is important, as this is the date used to determine if your design is new and distinctive.
 That means that publication by you, or anyone else, after this date will not affect the validity of the design registration.

 If you have already filed an application for design registration (or design patent) overseas, an Australian application may use the filing date of the foreign application as its priority date if your Australian application is filed within six months of the foreign application.

 Instead of design registration, you can also choose to have the design published.
 Publication of a design does not give you any rights as its owner, but by putting the design on the public record it prevents anyone else from obtaining design rights for an identical or substantially similar design.

 After filing, a design application undergoes a formalities check, and if it’s successful the design is registered.
 There is no substantive examination of design applications before registration in Australia.